 A) How To Conduct A Slump Test??

-a) The internal surface of the mould is thoroughly cleaned and free from superfluous moisture and set concrete, if any, before commencing the test.
+a) The internal surface of the mould is thoroughly cleaned and free from superfluous moisture and set concrete, if any, before starting the test.

-b) The mould is placed on a smooth, horizontal, rigid and non-absorbent surface such as a carefully levelled metal plate.
+b) The mould is placed on a smooth, horizontal, rigid and non-absorbent surface such as a fully levelled metal plate.

 c) The mould is held firmly in place before the concrete is filled in.

 d) Concrete under test is filled in the mould in four layers and each layer is approximately a quarter of the height of the mould.
 Each layer is tamped with 25 strokes of the round end of the tamping bar.
 The stroke should be distributed over the entire area of the mould.